chriskokc/hangman-game/README.md

   -  This project is built in Java using the concept of OOP.
   - Inspired by the MVC design pattern, the game was separated into different classes:
     - Model i.e Game logic
-    - View i.e Display
+    - View i.e view.Display
-    - Controller i.e Mediator
+    - Controller i.e controller.Mediator

 ### Flowchart